 Obama has been terrible for business!
 FALSE.
 Corporate profits are up 171% since President Obama took office and are at their highest levels, relative to the size of economic growth, since 1947.

 Obama has waged a war on the rich!
 FALSE.
-We’ve added over 300,000 new millionaires, for a total of 8.9 million, approaching the all-time high of 9.2 million.
+We’ve set a new record for number of millionaires in the United States at 9.6 million.

 Obama is out to take away our Second Amendment rights!
 FALSE.
 Well, not anymore than Ronald Reagan or George W. Bush wanted to.
 He wants to put back in place the assault weapons ban that was supported by Reagan and Bush that expired in 2004.
 He also wants to limit magazine size to 10 rounds and require universal background checks for all gun purchases–something that is overwhelmingly supported by most Americans, regardless of political affiliation.